- Tel: USA: 8449252252

 Ginni built two wooden boats, Pygmy Boats’ Arctic Tern and Arctic Tern 14.
 She has been featured in the original “This is the Sea” video and in several magazine articles.
 She writes regularly for Ocean Paddler Magazine, and makes occasional entires in a personal blog called kayaktravel.
 She is also a breast cancer survivor who wants to give hope to others undergoing that journey.

-She runs the retail store, puts on a kids’ summer kayak camp, organizes the Loreto Kayak Symposium, and trains the university interns.
+Ivette puts on a kids’ summer kayak camp, organizes geology field trips with universities, and runs geology trips for anyone interested.
 In 2011 she organized the first long distance swimming competition in Loreto.
 For several years she has served as the Administrator of the Union of Hoteleros, a group of small hotels and outfitters in Loreto committed to responsible tourism.
 In 2014 she worked as Director of Tourism for the Municipality of Loreto, traveling throughout the country to promote sustainable, eco-friendly tourism.
 She is certified as a guide by the Federal Tourist Board known as SECTUR, and received high quality of service certifications through the program known as Moderniza.
 As if that were not enough, Ivette is also a spectacular chef.

 Marcos is a keen observer and is usually the first to spot whales and changes in the weather.
 His sharp eye and joy in helping people also make him an effective and much-appreciated coach.